 A member of the geranium family, mosquito plant carries the fragrance of citronella in its foliage.
-When a leaf is crushed and rubbed on the skin, it helps naturally repel mosquitoes.
+When a leaf is crushed and rubbed on the skin, it smells wonderful and helps naturally repel mosquitoes.
 (The plant itself does not act as a deterrent to the pests.)
-Although it is not as effective as bottled repellents, mosquito plant works gently, and when you grow it in your garden, it is always on hand.
+Though growing mosquito plant is not as effective as using bottled repellents, mosquito plant works gently, and when you grow it in your garden, it is always on hand.

 Plants owe their medium green texture to the lacy leaves.
 Growing upright to 2 to 3 feet in height, they can be used as a summer border or one of several contrasting textures in a garden composition or a large mixed container.

 Plant in spring after the danger of frost has passed and the soil has warmed, about the same time you plant tomatoes.
 Select a location with a little afternoon shade, and space plants 18 to 24 inches apart.

 Though mosquito plants are tolerant of a wide range of well-drained soils, moderately rich, moist soil will produce the best growth.
 Good news for gardeners in drought-prone areas: Mosquito plant is relatively tolerant of summer stress.